Amasirat/Obsidian/Laravel.md

 **Some Tidbits:**
 * after validating user input: request()->validated(\[]), it returns an array of the validated items, assuming that the validated items' keys are the same as their database counterpart, you can send them directly to the Model's create function.
 * the Illuminate\\Support\\Facades\\Auth class deals with authentications automatically.
-Use Auth::Login takes in a user model to login an existing user.
+Use Auth::Login which takes in a user model to login an existing user.
 Auth::logout also logs out the user.
 * **it's frowned upon to use a get request to logout a loggedin user.
 That is usually done by a POST request**

 There are 2 general ways to authorize a user for certain jobs: